Prediction of trending topics using ANFIS and deterministic models: Introduction

 The standard propagation rumor model was introduced in 1965 by Daley and Kendall \cite{bib:dk}.
 Also, the modeling of rumor propagation has been proposed by other authors such as Rapoport (1948) and Bartholomew (1967) (see \cite{bib:daleygani} and references therein), and Zanette (2001) \cite{bib:zanette}.
 These models are based on stochastic processes.
 However, in this paper we propose a different approach.

-In this work, we developed a mathematical model that provides a good f\/itting for trending topic datasets, using deterministic models and ANFIS.
+In this work, we developed a mathematical model that provides a good f\/itting for the general behavior of the spreaders, using deterministic models and an adaptative neuro fuzzy inference system (ANFIS).
 As far as we know, f\/itting a rumor-spreading related dataset, using both deterministic models and ANFIS the way it is shown in this paper, has not been considered before.
-Additionally, we propose an original technique to improve the f\/itting accuracy, while obtaining quantitative information about unknown variables.
+Additionally, we propose an original technique that allows us to f\/it the spreaders, and at the same time, to obtain quantitative information about unknown variables.

 This paper is organized as follows.
 In Section 2, we review some basic concepts.
 In Section 3, we provide a brief description about our ANFIS approach using deterministic models, and its advantages.
 In Section 4 we present preliminary numerical experimentation to illustrate the proposed strategy.
 Finally, in Section 5 some concluding remarks are presented.